vorotina/design/README.md

 Nextgen modules are built one by one with grunt task and united in one output css and js in /dist/externals folder

-Output files are embeded in /resources/index.html
+Output files are embedded in /resources/index.html

-Nextgen modules initialized by PrepareViewCommand
+Nextgen modules initialized by startup PrepareViewCommand

 ```
 .